dqueza945-dev/Team4/README.md

 - Nathan Rodriguez

 ## Description:
 A smart academic planner.
-You enter your classes and assignments, and it builds your schedule and tells you when to start each task.
+You enter your classes and assignments, and tells you when to start each task.

 ## Tech Stack
 - C++17